dart-archive/www.dartlang.org/src/site/tools/dart2js/index.markdown

   You can inspect the generated file with the [viewer](http://dart-lang.github.io/dump-info-visualizer/build/web/viewer.html).

 `--output-type=dart`
 : Output Dart code instead of JavaScript.
+If you are looking for dart2dart, use this option.

 ## Helping dart2js generate better code {#helping-dart2js-generate-efficient-code}